HSF/hsf.github.io/organization/_posts/2024/2024-04-25-coordination.md

 ### Tools and Packaging

 - We plan to have a topical meeting on experience with using SPACK in existing experiments
-    - CMS, LHCb, FNAL(Patrick, TBC)
+    - CMS, LHCb, FNAL (Patrick, TBC)
     - No date set yet, we would prefer to have a single meeting rather than spread it out over multiple ones

 ## Other Interest and Activity Areas

 ### Analysis Facilities

-[Session at the WLCG-HSF workshop](https://indico.cern.ch/event/1369601/timetable/#20240516) to look forward to
+[Session at the WLCG-HSF workshop](https://indico.cern.ch/event/1369601/timetable/#20240516) to look forward to.

 ### Compute and Accelerator Forum